cryptax/androidre/README.md

 # What's this?

-This is a _docker_ image for reverse engineering of _Android_ applications.
+This is a _docker_ image for the reverse engineering of _Android_ applications.

 **Disclaimer**: Please use responsibly.